 Are there bad answers?
 Probably, but what we’re really focused on is trying to understand who they are, what drives them, what motivated them to do this.
 You’ll find all kinds of different answers, maybe personal stories, maybe issues of their parents getting steered in the wrong direction and they want to right what – whatever it may be, there are some really good answers here.
 I’m not trying to suggest that there are bad answers, but I just want you to get a feel for why they do what they do.

 If I were hiring someone – whether it’s a financial advisor or really anyone who is going to have such a big impact in my life – I’d want to know that their heart is in the right place, that why they do what they do resonates with me.
 It certainly shouldn’t be all about the money.
 It should be about wanting to make a difference, wanting to help people, wanting to see people live out their dreams – these are all reasons why I do what I do.
-I’ve been doing this for over two decades now, and my reasons are very simple.
+I’ve been doing this for over 24 years now, and my reasons are very simple.